 When Walmart first released the program, there was unclear language KCL called out in this article that made it unclear whether the program would be available for all Walmart shoppers or only paid Walmart Plus subscribers.
 I surmised that surely the language about it being for Walmart+ members only was an error, for no retailer ever has made item-level manufacturer offers ‘for members only.’

 Hours after the publication of our article, Walmart updated their reward FAQ to correct the inconsistency of language.
-And in a press release, clarified that Walmart Rewards is for Walmart+ users only.
-This marks the first ever pay-to-play rewards program of its kind, forcing shoppers to pay in order save money.
+And in a press release, clarified that the Walmart Rewards program is for Walmart+ users only.
+This marks the first-ever pay-to-play rewards program of its kind, forcing shoppers to pay in order save money.
 Amazon Subscribe & Save isn’t just for Prime members.
 Target Circle doesn’t require you have a Redcard.
 Shoppers now have to pay money to Save Money.
 Live Better. at Walmart.
 Read my full take on this unprecedented move.

 If you’re looking for the best free store loyalty programs, we’ve got a list.
 And Walmart’s not on it.